shushilan-cxb/FFC-Transaction/Plan.md

     - Add clear instructions and user feedback messages.
     - Final testing of all functionalities.

+### 4. PWA and Share Target
+- **Objective:** Convert the web application into a Progressive Web App (PWA) and enable it to be a share target for images.
+- **Tasks:
+    - Create `manifest.json` to define the PWA's properties.
+    - Create a service worker (`sw.js`) to enable offline functionality.
+    - Link the manifest and register the service worker in `index.html`.
+    - Add a 512x512 icon to `manifest.json` for better PWA compatibility.
+    - Update the `start_url` in `manifest.json`.
+    - Implement the `share_target` feature in `manifest.json` to allow the app to receive shared images.
+    - Add `launchQueue` logic in `script.js` to process shared images and trigger the upload.

 ## Timeline
 - **Phase 1:** 1 day
 - **Phase 2:** 1 day
 - **Phase 3:** 1 day
+- **Phase 4:** 1 day